Code-Institute-Submissions/Yes-I-Do-Wedding-Agency/README.md

 **The ideal client for this business is:**

- * Every couple who desided to getting married.
+ * Every couple who decided to getting married.
  * Everybody who know somebody who want to get married.

 **Visitors are searching for:**